A programme of Kunsthalle Münster

 1/17 Residence NRW⁺ Hoppengarten.
 Credit

 Residence NRW⁺ is a fellowship programme launched in 2020 to support especially gifted artists and curators from the field of contemporary visual arts.
 The programme is associated with the Kunsthalle Münster and aimed at visual artists and curators with ties to the Federal State of North Rhine-Westphalia, as well as curators from Switzerland.
 Built on four programmatic core elements – dialogue, practice, mentoring and networking – Residence NRW⁺ offers optimum conditions for further developing each person’s potential in their respective fields of work.
-The bedrock of the programme are the residency fellowships that for over 40 years have been awarded by the Ministry of Culture and Science of the German state of North Rhine-Westphalia and the Kunststiftung NRW, as well as, since 2020, by Pro Helvetia, the Swiss Arts Council.
+Residence NRW⁺ is supported by the Ministry of Culture and Science of the German state of North Rhine-Westphalia, the Kunststiftung NRW and Pro Helvetia, the Swiss Arts Council.

 The grant is not dependent on a concrete project proposal.
-Rather, the shared facilities for living and working made available to the six fellows – four artists and two curators at any one time – offer the possibility of intensive interaction within the group.
+Rather, the shared facilities for living and working made available to for four artists and two curators at any one time offer the possibility of intensive interaction within the group.
 For twelve (respectively six) months the residency fellowship creates an environment conducive to concentrated reflection on and consolidation of one’s own practice, to refining approaches or exploring new avenues.
+A monthly allowance of 1,500 euros each (as well as a production cost subsidy of 200 euros per month for the artists) is intended to help with this.
 Flanking this, Residence NRW⁺ offers guidance by a professional with many years of experience in the field of promoting especially gifted artists and curators.
 If required, this person can be consulted in all questions relating to practice and content.
 Such issues might include advice on formulating and submitting applications, preparing exhibitions, studio visits, accompanying measures for projects by curators and artists that are to be implemented within the programme.
-Excursions, workshops and roundtables with limited numbers of participants offer opportunities for networking.
+Excursions, workshops and regular meetings with representatives of the art scene from NRW offer opportunities for networking.

 In addition, the programme is distinguished by its close relevance to practice.
-The artists exhibit at the end of their fellowship in an institution in North Rhine-Westphalia.
+The artists exhibit at the end of their stay in an institution in North Rhine-Westphalia.
 The two curators who are concurrently present work in tandem and will, in general, jointly carry out two projects in different partner venues throughout the NRW region.
-Previous associated locations for Residence NRW⁺ were Kunsthaus NRW Kornelimünster in Aachen, Marta Herford, Museum Kurhaus Kleve, the joint project space of Westfälischer Kunstverein and LWL-Museum für Kunst und Kultur in Münster, Dortmunder Kunstverein, Kunstverein Bielefeld, Kunstmuseum Bochum, Kunsthalle Münster, Museum Morsbroich with Kunstverein Leverkusen, Kunsthalle Recklinghausen, Museum Goch and Leopold-Hoesch-Museum Düren.
+Previous associated locations for Residence NRW⁺ were Kunsthaus NRW Kornelimünster in Aachen, Marta Herford, Museum Kurhaus Kleve, the joint project space of Westfälischer Kunstverein and LWL-Museum für Kunst und Kultur in Münster, Dortmunder Kunstverein, Kunstverein Bielefeld, Kunstmuseum Bochum, Kunsthalle Münster, Museum Morsbroich with Kunstverein Leverkusen, Kunsthalle Recklinghausen, Museum Goch, Leopold-Hoesch-Museum Düren, Kunsthalle Bielefeld, Kunstmuseum Gelsenkirchen, Clemens Sels Museum Neuss and NAK Neuer Aachener Kunstverein.

 As a residence centre, Münster offers artists and cultural producers wide-ranging opportunities for individual development.
 With the University of Fine Arts Münster, various artist studio complexes, as well as the Kunsthalle Münster, the Westfälischer Kunstverein and the LWL-Museum für Kunst und Kultur, the city boasts an array of renowned places of production and presentation where contemporary art of the highest calibre is shown, the latest currents in present-day culture are discussed and which foster dialogue with a broad audience.
 Münster is also host to works by artists such as Daniel Buren, Martin Boyce, Claes Oldenburg, Donald Judd, Hans Peter Feldmann, Jenny Holzer, Rebecca Horn, Ilya Kabakov, Per Kirkeby, Maria Nordman, Susan Philipsz, Rosemarie Trockel, Oscar Tuazon and Silke Wagner, in addition to one of the foremost collections of art in public space worldwide.
 Having grown over many years, a large part of this collection has come about through Skulptur Projekte, which since its launch in 1977 has been held in Münster every ten years.